 It all depends on your brand.
 The main point is to find a way to make it digestible and fun.

-Make sure that your videos are centered around your customer's pain points.
+Make sure that your videos are centered on your customer's pain points.
 Don't just brag!
 You want your customers to associate your brand with value.
 We see this mistake all the time.
 Your brand has a great product, so you make a video bragging about your features.

 Here's the problem.
 No one wants to watch that.
 Your videos should be relevant to your viewers, not you.